kaandesu/vr-raylib-libmpeg2/README.md

 This project is about streaming video to Raylib in VR format, using [libmpeg2](https://libmpeg2.sourceforge.io/) for decoding.
 The main goal is to stream the PC desktop to mobile VR in a 3D virtual environment.
-There are also plans to port the project to Odin, Zig, or Go in the future.
+I might want to port the project to Odin, Zig, or Go in the future.

 > [!IMPORTANT]
 > vr-raylib-libmpeg2 is currently under development.